iCliniq Logo

 Conclusion:

 Prosthetic valve endocarditis is a condition caused by bacterial infection of the prosthetic valve.
-The bacteria can infect during surgery or after the surgery.
+The bacteria can infect the valve during or after surgery.
 The condition can be treated if diagnosed early.
-The cases which are misdiagnosed or become severe can be fatal.
+However, cases that are misdiagnosed or become severe can be fatal.

 Tags: